tim-kos/frey/README.md

  - [x] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default recipe dir
  - [x] Switch to local npm install if available via LiftOff
+ - [x] Consider storing residu files in ~/.frey/tmp/
+ - [ ] Ansible must run from configBase
+ - [x] Default appname should be basename of dirname of Freyfile, not pwd
+ - [ ] Tools should be saved under version number only.
+This way different versions of frey can use their own tested tools, while also still being able to share between same frey installs
+ - [ ] A project's package.json should refer to a frey version, which should be used, vs the global one.
+ - [ ] Consider detecting the User's config dir, and storing tools there, vs having a ~/.frey
+ - [ ] Put `_gatherTerraformArgs` in a central place (command? terraform?).
+No: abstract both Terraform and Ansible
+ - [ ] Put `_transform` in a central place (utils?)
+ - [ ] - role: ":frey:/consul/v1.0.0"
+ - [ ] Enable DO support
+ - [ ] Make arg & env functions of all other commands, mimic Install's
+ - [ ] New command: `frey compile` that's prefixed to any chain, so you can trust your updates are present in residu, and have its configuration available too (ssh user for instance)
+ - [-] If you do a `frey install` you must trust that at least the Ansible files are re-compiled
+ - [-] Re-introduce `init` for local prepare.
+Such as converting Freyfile to residu.
+Should be prefixed to chain of commands.
+Then a single install can benefit from it (remove the `refresh` from that acceptance test) and validation can be ran against it/them
+ - [ ] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
+ - [ ] Vagrant support
+ - [ ] Port install
+ - [ ] Port upload
+ - [ ] Port remote
+ - [ ] Port setup
+ - [ ] Port show
+ - [ ] Dynamodb scenario can evolve to be a full run, passing all stages
+ - [ ] Indent stdout/err
+ - [ ] More tests!
+ - [ ] How to implement different roles?
+Db/www/etc?
+ - [ ] website: Take uppy as a base maybe?
+ - [ ] website: Vagrant because it gave us a consistent and repeatable setup.
+And predictability
+ - [ ] website: On the githubs
+ - [x] replace IPs and UUIDs, it's possible to disable SKIP_COMPARE_STDIO on the openstack acceptace test
+ - [x] Enable Openstack support after https://github.com/adammck/terraform-inventory/issues/14
  - [x] Coveralls
  - [x] Chalk
  - [x] Glob & extend all \*.toml.
 Infra = terraform Config = Ansible.